ErikasPo/Task-for-Alter-Domus/README.md

 - Design could be improved (style, responsive design)
 - More data from each API call could be displayed on each page
-- There is a bug on Repositories and Followers page which brings alert on page load, I didn't have enough time, sprint was too short to finish up all the pages :)

 ## Author